Skip to main content

 • You can customize the format of your OIDC configuration by setting conditions on the subject (sub) claim that require JWT tokens to originate from a specific repository, reusable workflow, or other source.

 • You can define granular OIDC policies by using additional OIDC token claims, such as repository_id and repository_visibility.
-For more information, see "About security hardening with OpenID Connect".
+See Understanding the OIDC token.

 Customizing the audience value